How to Summarize a YouTube Video (Free, 4 Ways)

 "Into text" is exactly why the transcript-first workflow wins: you turn spoken audio into text, then compress that text.
 The core loop:

-3. Ask for the format you want — bullet summary, TL;DR, key takeaways, or an outline.
+- Ask for the format you want — bullet summary, TL;DR, key takeaways, or an outline.
+Each shape has its own use; see building a summary from the transcript for the formats side by side.

 Method 1: Summarize from the transcript (most accurate)

 This is the recommended path.
 With our free extension, the transcript is already on the watch page — click Copy to grab clean text with no timestamps, then paste it into any AI.
 Because the model reads the full, correct wording, the summary keeps the video's real points and quotes.
-It also lets you summarize very long videos and podcasts that link-based tools choke on.
+It also lets you summarize very long videos and podcasts that link-based tools choke on — see summarizing long YouTube videos for handling multi-hour recordings.

 Method 2: ChatGPT, Claude & Gemini prompts